-- 1 • informal A blonde-haired person, typically a woman or girl (usually as a form of address): you have a great imagination, blondie we never did manage to bag any major roles in the nativity play—it was always the blue-eyed blondies who played the angelsMore example sentences
+- 1 • informal A blond-haired person, typically a woman (usually as a form of address): you have a great imagination, blondie we never did manage to bag any major roles in the nativity play—it was always the blue-eyed blondies who played the angelsMore example sentences

 - I think you're confusing her with Maxie, the blondie that I met down at the gym last Thursday.

 - "I understand a heck of a lot more than you do blondie," I replied.

 - "Be quiet, blondie."

 - 2A small square of dense, pale-colored cake, typically of a butterscotch or vanilla flavor: cut brownies, blondies, or other sweet squares into very small piecesMore example sentences

 - "No one," he urged, nibbling his half of the shared blondie, "ever expects a rejection or a bad review."

 - I saw some of the other Daring Bakers came up with sweet potato butterscotch blondies, avocado brownies, spinach cake that was really green, and an awe-inspiring Swiss roll with purple yams.